Transnistrian ruble: Coins

 Coins are of 1 to 50 kopecks and are made from aluminium or copper-zinc and are similar to Soviet-era coinage.
-The 1 kopeck coins were withdrawn from circulation in January 2009.
+The 1 kopeck coins were withdrawn from circulation and demonetized in January 2009.

 On 22 August 2014, the Transnistrian Republican Bank issued coins made of composite materials and come in denominations of 1, 3, 5 and 10 rubles.